aws/eks-anywhere/docs/content/en/docs/tasks/troubleshoot/_troubleshooting.md

 {{% content "../../reference/vsphere/domains.md" %}}

+If VMs are created, but they do not get a network connection and DHCP is not configured for your vSphere deployment, you may need to [create your own DHCP server]({{< relref "../../reference/vsphere/vsphere-dhcp" >}}).
 If no VMs are created, check the `capi-controller-manager`, `capv-controller-manager` and `capi-kubeadm-control-plane-controller-manager` logs using the commands mentioned in [Generic cluster unavailable]({{< relref "#generic-cluster-unavailable" >}}) section.

 ### Cluster Deletion Fails